FiligranHQ/xtm-composer/README.md

 1. Change version in cargo.toml (ex:1.0.0)
 2. Push that version on master
 3. Create a git tag with same numbers (ex:1.0.0)
-4. Push the git tag with a format X.X.X on master branch: the docker image is build with this tag too.
+4. Push a git tag in the format X.X.X to the master branch.
+The Docker image will be built with the same tag.